 A planning session is scheduled to define the scope of your project and what you want to achieve.
-For example, do you want to create a life story that covers all the aspects of your life, or a memoir that is more reflective and topical?
-Will one person be interviewed, or family members as well?
-A schedule of interviews is created with areas to be covered in each session.
+For example, do you want to create a legacy book that covers all the aspects of your life, or a memoir that is more reflective and topical?
+Is it a book for one person, or a book for a married couple?
+Will family members such as children be interviewed?
+To what extent do you want to cover your family history, or your career or other facets of your life.
+A schedule of interviews is created with topics to be covered in each session.
 The need and availability of photos are discussed.

 Step 2: Interviews

-Conducted in your home, interview sessions run for two hours.
-Typically it takes between 4 to 8 hours of interviews to develop a life story.
+Interview sessions typically run for two hours.
+A life story book takes at least 6 to 10 hours or more of interviews.
 Every effort is made to make the interviewee feels comfortable and relaxed.
 A list of areas to be covered is provided before each interview.

 Step 3: Preparing the Manuscript